-RetinalGenix Technologies Inc. (the "Company") is an ophthalmic research and development company focused on creating solutions to screen, monitor, diagnose, and treat ophthalmic, optical, and sight-threatening disorders and to enable the early detection and treatment of multiple systemic diseases through a combination of therapeutic medications retinal imaging and medical device technologies.
-The Company is a Delaware corporation, was formed in November 2017 by Sanovas Ophthalmology, LLC ("Sanovas Ophthalmology"), a majority owned subsidiary of Sanovas Inc. ("Sanovas"), a privately held research and development incubator.
-During the periods ended March 31, 2024 and 2023, a portion of the operations of the Company were conducted by Sanovas, who invoices the Company for costs and expenses paid for on behalf of the Company and costs and expenses allocated to the Company for services performed on behalf of the Company.
+RetinalGenix Technologies Inc. (the "Company"), a Delaware corporation, was formed in November 2017 by Sanovas Ophthalmology, LLC ("Sanovas Ophthalmology"), a majority owned subsidiary of Sanovas Inc. ("Sanovas"), a privately held research and development incubator.
+During the periods ended June 30, 2024 and 2023, a portion of the operations of the Company were conducted by Sanovas, who invoices the Company for costs and expenses paid for on behalf of the Company and costs and expenses allocated to the Company for services performed on behalf of the Company.

 The Company was formed to develop technologies to diagnose and treat ophthalmic disorders.
-The Company sublicensed certain technology initially developed by Sanovas from Sanovas Ophthalmology - See Note C. The Company is actively pursuing its mission to prevent vision loss and blindness due to ocular and systemic diseases, including diabetic retinopathy and maculopathy, using high resolution retinal imaging.
-Its first two devices are:
+The Company sublicensed certain technology initially developed by Sanovas from Sanovas Ophthalmology - See Note C. The Company is actively pursuing its mission to prevent vision loss and blindness due to ocular diseases, including diabetic retinopathy and maculopathy, in its first two devices:

-- RetinalCamTM, an in-home/remote location patient-activated monitoring and imaging device offering real-time communication and alerting system for physicians available 24/7: and - 2.
-Retinal Imaging Screening Device, a portable, retinal imaging system providing a wide field of view without requiring pupil dilation; - 3.
+- 1. RetinalCamTM, an in-home/remote location patient-activated monitoring and imaging device offering real-time communication and alerting system for physicians available 24/7; and - 2.
+Retinal Imaging Screening Device, a portable, retinal imaging system providing a wide field of view without requiring pupil dilation;

 In addition to the above medical device advancements, the Company is engaged with Pearl IRB, a provider of diagnostic testing services for its Institutional Review Board (IRB) to conduct a study to personalize medical evaluations for patients receiving treatment for wet macular degeneration, which was previously announced on October 30, 2023.
 The Company and Dr. Perich have engaged phlebotomists from Seven Springs Surgery Center to facilitate the blood draw process necessary for the Pearl IRB study.
-Blood draws are anticipated to begin in the second quarter 2024.
+Blood draws are anticipated to begin in the third quarter 2024.
 If study proves successful, revenues for this program are anticipated to begin in Q1 2025.